davestewart/davestewart-content/content/archive/projects/open-source/plugins/index.md

   Flexible array-based configuration for WordPress sites that need to run on a variety of hosts simultaneously
 - **WordPress Page Redirect template**<br>
   Have any page in the Wordpress "Pages" list invisibly redirect to a static page or other url

-### Vanilla

-[Vanailla Forum](https://vanillaforums.com/) is a simple but effective forum platform.

-I wrote various plugins whilst developing xJSFL to make my own use of the forum easier:

-- **Vanilla SimpleMCE**<br>
-  A version of TinyMCE that requires minimal configuration but provides ample options
-- **Vanilla Category Buttons**<br>
-  A more visual alternative to the default Categories dropdown that ships with Vanilla
-- **Vanilla Restore Draft**<br>
-  A more user-friendly implementation of Vanilla's default "draft" functionality